jfo/weblog/content/post/monads.md

 > category theory, to be fully conversant, to be _fully fluent_ in this language
 > of function composition.
 All you have to remember is the types need to line up.

-Of course, this is _not_ an indictment of category theory whatsoever.
+Of course, I'm not making an indictment of category theory whatsoever.
 It looks absolutely fascinating!
+I'm just saying it's not a _prerequisite_ to developing an understanding and intuition of what monads are and do.
 Beckman goes on...

 > If you're going to nest function calls, the types have to line up.
 There's
 > nothing complicated about this you don't need to know category theory to...
 I mean